Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

   <p>Writing definitions while designing new interface elements is similar to <a href="http://en.wikipedia.org/wiki/Test-driven_development">test driven development</a> when writing code.
 Definitions are a rubric for all possible ways an element can appear visually.</p>

-  <p>Creating UI definitions lets you create components that are <b>self documenting</b> so that other team-members working on your project can develop with them immediately without examining the codebases</p>
+  <p>Creating UI definitions lets you create components that are <b>self documenting</b> so that other team-members working on your project can develop with immediately without spending time learning internal naming conventions.</p>

 </div>